ReservedField/arm-compiler-rt/README.md

 This is an experiment to make building `compiler-rt` for bare metal ARM targets easy.
 It bypasses the CMake build system and is much quicker to setup.

+## Libc compatibility

+This compiler-rt is **libc-agnostic, but not freestanding**.
+In other words, it requires you to link a libc into your code, but it will work with any (sane) libc.
+If you don't want to link against libc, your code has to provide implementations for the following functions:

+* `void abort(void)` (from `stdlib.h`)

 ## Prebuilts

 You can grab prebuilt packages from the [Releases](https://github.com/ReservedField/arm-compiler-rt/releases) page.
 Those are deployed from Travis for tagged commits that I deem stable, so you'll usually be fine with the latest one.

-They are built using `binutils-arm-none-eabi`, `gcc-arm-none-eabi` and `libnewlib-arm-none-eabi` from Ubuntu Trusty repositories.
-Note that newlib is only used for headers, so the prebuilts should work even if you link against a different libc.
+Prebuilts are built using `binutils-arm-none-eabi` and `gcc-arm-none-eabi` from Ubuntu Trusty repositories.

 ## Building from source